 The Broad Prize for Public Charter Schools Review Board

 A review board of prominent education experts from across the country—many of whom also serve on the review board that analyzes the school districts that are eligible for The Broad Prize for Urban Education—reviews student achievement data received from the eligible charter management organizations and their states and collected by RTI International.
 The review board selects the winning charter management organization.

 Christopher Cross founded Cross & Joftus, LLC in 2004 to provide education leaders with personalized and expert assistance in policy analysis and development, evaluation, executive coaching, planning and communication strategies.
 Cross is a former senior fellow with the Center on Education Policy and with the Education Commission of the States.
 Previously, he served as president and CEO of the Council for Basic Education and as an assistant secretary of education under President George H.W.
 Bush.

 Reginald H. "Reggie" Gilyard is dean of the Argyros School of Business and Economics at Chapman University.
 He was formerly a partner and managing director in the Los Angeles office of The Boston Consulting Group and a lead partner in the BCG Public Education Practice.
 He has a bachelor’s degree in mathematics/operations research from the U.S. Air Force Academy, a master’s degree in computer systems engineering from the Air Force Institute of Technology, and an M.B.A. from the Harvard Business School.

-Margot Rogers is vice chairman and senior advisor at The Parthenon Group’s Education Center of Excellence.
+Margot Rogers is senior advisor at The Parthenon Group’s Education Center of Excellence.
 Prior to joining Parthenon, she was chief of staff to U.S. Secretary of Education Arne Duncan.
 Rogers also has served in multiple roles at the Bill & Melinda Gates Foundation, including deputy director of education and the special assistant to the director of education, where she managed the development of the foundation’s college-ready education strategy and staff realignment.